aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 Note that the SCP examples in this repository use a [deny list strategy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_strategies.html), which means that you also need a FullAWSAccess policy or other policy attached to your AWS Organizations organization entities to allow actions.
 You still also need to grant appropriate permissions to your principals by using identity-based or resource-based policies.

+See [Tagging conventions](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main?tab=readme-ov-file#tagging-conventions-and-governance) used in the policy examples to control the scope of data perimeter guardrails.

 #### Network perimeter controls

 Network perimeter policy examples in this folder enforce the controls on specific service roles and IAM users.

 * Some AWS services use [service roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role)  to perform tasks on your behalf.
 Some service roles are designed to be used by a service to directly call other services on your behalf as well as to make API calls from your code (for example, an [AWS Lambda](https://aws.amazon.com/lambda/) function role is used to publish logs to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) and to make calls to AWS APIs from the Lambda function code).
 Because these services allow code execution, it is possible for a user to obtain the credentials associated with a service role.
 Therefore, you may want to enforce the use of such credentials from expected networks only.
 * You may also want to restrict the use of [IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) to expected networks only.
 We recommend using [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) instead of IAM users with long-term access keys, as these access keys remain valid until manually revoked and therefore present a higher security risk.
 If your organization continues to use IAM users, implementing network perimeter controls can help mitigate potential security risks.
+* This folder has examples of policies for enforcing controls on specific service roles and IAM principals tagged with the `dp:include:network` tag set to `true` and service-specific condition keys.

-The following are the services and actions that require an exception to the network perimeter:
+For description of actions listed in the `NotAction` element in the example policies, see [Services and actions that require an exception to the network perimeter](../#services-and-actions-that-require-an-exception-to-the-network-perimeter).
-* Some AWS services have resources that are accessible from within your VPC through network interfaces or run inside your VPC, and use IAM for authentication.
-To account for this access pattern, you should list relevant actions in the `NotAction` element in the example policies and use network security controls such as [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html), [access control lists](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html), and firewalls such as [AWS Network Firewall](https://aws.amazon.com/network-firewall/) to control the networks and IP addresses that can access these resources.
-    * `dax:GetItem`, `dax:BatchGetItem`, `dax:Query`, `dax:Scan`, `dax:PutItem`, `dax:UpdateItem`, `dax:DeleteItem`, `dax:BatchWriteItem`, and `dax:ConditionCheckItem` – Required for [Amazon DynamoDB Accelerator (DAX)](https://aws.amazon.com/dynamodb/dax/) operations.
-At runtime, the DAX client directs all of your application's DynamoDB API requests to the DAX cluster, which runs in your VPC.
-Even though these requests originate from your VPC, they do not traverse a VPC endpoint.
-    * `neptune-db:*` – Required for [Amazon Neptune](https://aws.amazon.com/neptune/).
-Amazon Neptune databases are deployed in your VPC and are accessed over a network interface in the VPC.
-The `neptune-db` IAM namespace is only used to access the Neptune database in your VPCs with [IAM authentication](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth-connecting.html) and is not used with AWS APIs.
-    * `elasticfilesystem:ClientMount`,`elasticfilesystem:RootAccess`,`elasticfilesystem:ClientWrite` – Required to use [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/) with [IAM authorization](https://docs.aws.amazon.com/efs/latest/ug/mounting-IAM-option.html).
-These IAM actions are only used to access Amazon EFS file systems from within your VPC via a network interface.
-To save space in the policy example, these three IAM actions are written with a wildcard character as `elasticfilesystem:Client*`.
-    * `rds-db:Connect` – Required to use [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) with [IAM authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
-Amazon RDS databases are deployed in your VPC and are accessed over a network interface in the VPC.
-The `rds-db` IAM namespace is only used for authentication to RDS databases.
-    * `kafka-cluster:*` – Required to use [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) with [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).
-The `kafka-cluster` IAM namespace is only used to access Amazon MSK clusters in your VPCs with IAM authentication.
-    * `es:ESHttpGet`, `es:ESHttpPut`,`es:ESHttpDelete`,`es:ESHttpPost`,`es:ESHttpPatch`,`es:ESHttpHead`  – Required to use [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) with [IAM authentication for OpenSearch Domains](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html#ac-types-resource).
-These IAM actions are only used to access OpenSearch domains.
-When an OpenSearch domain is deployed with "VPC Access" selected, requests to that OpenSearch domain traverse a network interface in your VPC and does not traverse a VPC endpoint.
-If you are using IAM authentication with an OpenSearch domain that is configured to be accessible in "public" mode over the Internet, you can use the `aws:SourceIp` condition key to help control from which networks the OpenSearch domain can be accessed.
-To save space in the policy example, these IAM actions are written with a wildcard character as `es:ES*`.

 ## Included data access patterns